 Step 3 – Painting Your Front Door

 Start painting your door by painting the details of the door first.
-We painted the decorative areas and the window casing first.
+When painting a door, we paint the decorative areas and the window casing first.

 Paint the rest of the door.
 We used both a paintbrush and a roller and did 2-3 coats of paint.
+Allow each coat to dry completely before doing the next coat.
 The brush gave a bit better coverage but the roller helped provide a really smooth looking finish without brush strokes.

 Step 4 – Remove Painters Tape + Let Dry

-Carefully remove the ScotchBlue PLATINUM Painter’s Tape at a 45 degree angle while paint is still tacky.
+Carefully remove the Painter’s Tape at a 45 degree angle while paint is still tacky.

 Allow to dry.
 While the door dried, we also painted the door casing and the step beneath the door.